jonmikael-kundelab/kundelab_midgard_theme/README.md

-# Copenhagen Theme by Zendesk
+# Midgard Theme by Kundelab

-The Copenhagen theme is the default Zendesk Guide theme.
-It is designed to be responsive and accessible.
+Based on the open source Copenhagen Theme.
 Learn more about customizing Zendesk Guide [here](https://support.zendesk.com/hc/en-us/sections/206670747).

-The Copenhagen theme for Help Center consists of:
+The Midgard theme for Help Center consists of:
 - [Manifest file](#manifest-file)
 - [Set of templates](#templates)
 - [Stylesheet and JavaScript files](#stylesheet-and-javascript)
 - [Assets folder](#assets).

 ## How to use
-This is the latest version of the Copenhagen theme available for Guide.
+This is the latest version of the Midgard theme available for Guide.
 It is possible to use this repository as a starting point to build your own custom theme.
 You can fork this repository as you see fit.
 You can use your favorite IDE to develop themes and preview your changes locally in a web browser using [ZCLI](https://github.com/zendesk/zcli/).
 For details, read the [zcli themes](https://github.com/zendesk/zcli/blob/master/docs/themes.md) documentation.

 ## Customizing your theme